Page header

 Mileage affects everything from fuel consumption and tire wear to maintenance and depreciation.
 Employees with larger territories drive more, and should be reimbursed more.
 Failing to incorporate mileage into the amount will result in low productivity from shortchanged employees.

-Data needed to calculate a car allowance
+Data needed to calculate a fair car allowance

 Different employees should receive different amounts and those amounts should be based on actual data.
 This is the only way to ensure equitable reimbursement and to prevent over-reimbursing and under-reimbursing.